open-sauced/intro/05-how-to-contribute-to-open-source.md

 6. **Push your changes**: Push your changes to your forked repository on GitHub by running the following command:

    ```
-   git push origin your-branch-name
+   git push origin YOUR-BRANCH-NAME
    ```

-   Replace "your-branch-name" with the name of your branch.
+   Replace "YOUR-BRANCH-NAME" with the name of your branch.

 7. **Submit a pull request**: Once you've pushed your changes, navigate to the original project's repository on GitHub and click the "New pull request" button.
 In the "base repository" dropdown, select the original repository, and in the "head repository" dropdown, select your forked repository.
 Choose your branch from the "compare" dropdown, and click "Create pull request".
 Fill in the required information and submit your pull request.